Elena' s AI Blog

 super(Adam, self).__init__(name, **kwargs)

-Prediction Probabilities
+Generating Prediction Probabilities with Softmax Output

 The model outputs prediction probabilities as a vector consisting of probabilities for each class label.
 The maximum probability corresponds to the class predicted.
 For instance, we predicted that the first item of our test data point corresponds to the class ‘Ankle boot.’